Colons and Semicolons

 Other Uses

 A colon can be used on the following occasions as well.
-The only difference is that these uses are less common. check the list:
+The only difference is that these uses are less common.
+Check the list:

 Using Semicolon in a sentence

-Using a Colon to Join the Sentences
+Using a Colon to Join Sentences

 She acted like an ocean: calm, deep, and cold.